Hypercube-512/pile-sort-mds-tool/README.md

-# pile-sort-mds-tool

-# Pile-sort and MDS tools
+# Pile-sort proximity matrix tool

-A browser-based tool for creating similarity and dissimilarity matrices from pile-sort data and viewing three-dimensional multidimensional scaling (MDS) solutions.
+A browser-based tool for creating similarity and dissimilarity matrices from raw pile-sort data.

 The application is intended for teaching and research use.
 It runs entirely through a web browser, so users do not need to install Python.

-## Functions
+## Input format

-### Proximity matrix calculator

-The application converts pile-sort data into:

-- a similarity matrix;
-- a dissimilarity matrix.

-The input must be a CSV file in which:
+Upload a CSV file in which:

-- each row represents one participant;
+* each row represents one participant’s sort;
-- the first column contains a participant or group identifier;
+* the first column contains a participant or group identifier;
-- each subsequent column represents an item;
+* each subsequent column represents an item;
-- items assigned the same value were placed in the same pile.
+* items assigned the same value within a row were placed in the same pile;

-### 3D MDS viewer

-The application creates an interactive three-dimensional graph from MDS coordinates.

-The input must be a CSV file in which:
+* there are no blank item cells.

+The pile numbers do not need to have the same meaning for different participants.
+The tool only compares pile assignments within each participant’s row.

+An example input file can be downloaded from within the application.

+## Output

+The application produces two CSV files:

+* **Similarity matrix:** each value shows how many participants placed the two items together.
+* **Dissimilarity matrix:** each value shows how many participants placed the two items in different piles.

-- the first column contains the item labels;
+The first column of each output file is labelled `Item` and contains the item names.
-- the second column contains Dimension 1;
-- the third column contains Dimension 2;
-- the fourth column contains Dimension 3.

-The resulting graph can be rotated and enlarged, and users can inspect individual points or download the graph.

 ## Suggested workflow

-1. Upload the original pile-sort data.
+1. Upload the raw participant pile-sort data.
+2. Calculate the proximity matrices.
-2. Download the resulting similarity or dissimilarity matrix.
+3. Download the required similarity or dissimilarity matrix.
+4. Import the matrix into SPSS.
-3. Conduct the MDS analysis in SPSS.
+5. Conduct the multidimensional scaling analysis in SPSS.

-4. save the SPSS coordinates as a CSV file.
-5. Upload the coordinates to the 3D MDS viewer.
+This application creates the proximity matrices only.
+It does not conduct the MDS analysis.

 ## Author

-Original Python programs written by Michael Pilling (2024–2025).
+Original Python program written by Michael Pilling (2025).

-Browser-based Streamlit version developed from the original programs.
+Browser-based Streamlit version developed from the original program.